 In July 2014 until June 2018, FIRE worked with the Canadian Society for International Health (CSIH) to provide consulting services to the Mongolian Ministry of Health (MoH) for the Asian Development Bank-funded Fifth Health Sector Development Project (FiHSDP), to improve health safety in hospitals across Mongolia.
 This project has significant environmental, health, and safety benefits, and will improve patient and health care worker safety.

 Medical Waste Management Supply Distribution and Capacity Building

-To prevent the risk of disease transmission to health care workers, and eventually to the general public, FIRE has developed a systematic training program for healthcare workers.
-Since 2009, in accordance with the National Strategy for Improving Health Care Waste Management in Mongolia, FIRE has supported every state health care facility in 10 out of 21 provinces of Mongolia to improve their medical waste management and health safety practices.
+To prevent the risk of disease transmission to health care workers, and eventually to the general public, FIRE developed a systematic training program for healthcare workers.
+Since 2009, in accordance with the National Strategy for Improving Health Care Waste Management in Mongolia, FIRE has supported improvement in medical waste management and health safety practices at every state health care facility in 10 out of 21 provinces.
 These improvements include training health care workers and providing on-site technical support and supply distribution.
 Training materials and supplies include instructional videos, posters, pamphlets, and necessary medical waste management supplies including biohazard waste bags, sharp boxes and medical waste containers.

 Dental Infection Prevention and Control (IPC)

-However, there is currently no one addressing the issue at dental clinics.
+There is currently no one addressing the issue at dental clinics.
 According to the General Agency for Specialized Inspection, 63% of private dental clinics in Mongolia are at moderate to high risk of spreading infection.
 An estimated 95% of all dental clinics in Mongolia are private.